MooersLab/pymolsnips/nextpsnips.md

 # To-Do with PyMOLSnips
-- update mirror tab stops list at top of readme
 - continue running through the text editors and making GIFs
-- where do you enter `lsSnips` in geany?
 - I messed up geany when reverting some setting to make a new GIF..!!
-- Add instructions for Windows and Linus users too Think about the organization of this?
+- Add instructions for Windows and Linux users too
 - Convert each snippet category (Under Snippet Categories) into a link to the table of snippets below.
 - Add back the links to the list of editors
 - Separate spacemacs from emacs